WICG/inert/README.md

   they may be transformed or partially obscured to indicate that they are non-interactive.

-  + Form content which is not currently relevant, e.g. fading out and disabling the "Shipping Address" fields when the "Same as billing adress" checkbox has been checked.
+  + Form content which is not currently relevant, e.g. fading out and disabling the "Shipping Address" fields when the "Same as billing address" checkbox has been checked.

   + Disabling the entire UI while in an inconsistent state, such as showing a throbber/loading bar during unexpectedly slow loading.